vergiliu/vergiliu.github.io/_posts/udemy-aws.md

 #### CloudWatch
 - monitors performance
+- CloudTrail monitors API calls - it's more about auditing than performance
-- 5 minute intervals by default (can be set to 1minute)
+- Standard monitoring is at 5 minute intervals by default (can be set to 1 minute, for Detailed Monitoring)
 - monitor service to check resources from AWS
   - host level metrics, CPU, network, disk, status
   - as well as applications
-- CloudTrail monitors API - it's more about auditing than performance
+- we can create Dashboards, can be global as well as regional
+- we can create Alarms
+- we can configure Events to respond to state changes

+##### AWS CLI
+- you need to setup access in IAM (Identity and Access Management)
+- `aws configure`
+- `aws s3 ls` - list all buckets
+- to provision ec2 or aws resources

 ### Region > AZ
 - 19 regions & 57 AZs
-- AZ think of it as a DataCenter
+- AZ (availability zone) think of it as a DataCenter
 - Region: a geographical area, made up of 2 or more AZ
 - Edge location: endpoints for caching content, used by CloudFront (CDN), ~ 150 edge locations currently
 - 4 levels of support, 3 paid, TAM only on Enterprise level support